limanmys/docker-version/README.md

-# Liman MYS Docker Image
+# DEPRECATED ----- Liman MYS Docker Image

 This project is not tested yet but looks like works fine just for now.
 It utilizes Liman MYS services in Docker container and persists the data.